-- 1. Site Development.
+- Site Development.
 Except as modified herein, the project shall be in substantial conformance with the plans and materials submitted by the Applicant, stamped "Exhibit A," and attached to the subject case file.
 No change to the plans will be made without prior review by the Department of City Planning, West/South/Coastal Project Planning Division, and written approval by the Director of Planning.
 Each change shall be identified and justified in writing.
 Minor deviations may be allowed in order to comply with the provisions of the Los Angeles Municipal Code or the project conditions. - 2.
 Residential Density.
-The project shall be limited to a maximum density of 54 residential units including Density Bonus Units. - 3.
+The project shall be limited to a maximum density of 64 residential units including Density Bonus Units. - 3.
 Affordable Units.
-A minimum of 53 units shall be reserved as affordable units for a period of 55 years as follows: 7 units shall be reserved as affordable units for Very Low Income household occupancy, as defined by the State Density Bonus Law 65915 (c)(1) or (c)(2) as determined by the California Department of Housing and Community Development ("HCD"); 10 units shall be reserved for Low Income Household occupancy as defined in Section 50079.5 of the California Health and Safety Code as determined by HCD; and the remaining 46 units shall be reserved for Lower Income Households as determined by either the HCD or the U.S. Department of Housing and Urban Development ("HUD"). - 4.
+A minimum of 63 units shall be reserved as affordable units for a period of 55 years as follows: 15 units shall be reserved as affordable units for Very Low Income household occupancy, as defined by the State Density Bonus Law 65915 (c)(1) or (c)(2) as determined by the California Department of Housing and Community Development ("HCD"); and the remaining 48 units shall be reserved for Lower Income Households as determined by either the HCD or the U.S. Department of Housing and Urban Development ("HUD"). - 4.
 Changes in Restricted Units.
 Deviations that increase the number of restricted affordable units or that change the composition of units or change parking numbers shall be consistent with LAMC Section 12.22 A.25 (a-d). - 5.
 Housing Requirements.
-Prior to issuance of a building permit, the owner shall execute a covenant to the satisfaction of the Los Angeles Housing and Community Investment Department (HCIDLA) to make 7 units available to Very Low Income Households and 10 units available to Low Income Households as determined by HCD, for sale or rental as determined to be affordable to such households by HCIDLA for a period of 55 years.
-The remaining 46 affordable units shall be reserved for Low Income Households as determined by HCD or HUD for a period of 55 years.
+Prior to issuance of a building permit, the owner shall execute a covenant to the satisfaction of the Los Angeles Housing and Community Investment Department (HCIDLA) to make 15 units available to Very Low Income Households and the remaining 48 affordable units shall be reserved for Low Income Households as determined by HCD or HUD for a period of 55 years.
 Enforcement of the terms of said covenant shall be the responsibility of HCIDLA.
 The applicant will present a copy of the recorded covenant to the Department of City Planning for inclusion in this file.
 The project shall comply with any monitoring requirements established by the HCIDLA.
 Refer to the Density Bonus Legislation Background section of this determination. - 6.
 Floor Area Ratio (Incentive).
-The project shall be limited to a maximum floor area ratio ("FAR") of 2.38:1.
+The project shall be limited to a maximum floor area ratio ("FAR") of 2.38:1. - Transitional Height (Incentive).
+Transitional height requirements of the West Adams Baldwin Hills - Leimert Implementation Overlay ("CPIO" Ordinance No. 184,794) Section III-2.A.2 shall not apply. - 8.
+Open Space (Incentive).
+The project shall provide a minimum of 4,185 square feet of usable open space per Exhibit "A". - 9.
+Side Yard Setbacks (Waiver).
+The project shall observe a minimum 5-foot northerly and southerly side yard setbacks in lieu of the 7 feet otherwise required for a 4-story building in the C2-1VL-CPIO zone. - 10.
+Rear Yard Setback (Waiver).
+The project shall observe a minimum 5-foot rear yard setback in lieu of the 16 feet otherwise required in the C2-1VL-CPIO zone.